Avg. Base Salary (USD)

 Electrical project managers are responsible for overseeing and contributing to electrical projects for their organization.
 They are in charge of managing all aspects of electrical tasks and delegating responsibilities to electrical professionals.
 In all tasks, these project managers must follow safety regulations and company policies regarding installation and maintenance.
 Electrical project managers collaborate with engineers, programmers, and technical personnel to gather correct information …Read more

-Develop project budget and track project costs according to contractual obligations.
+- Develop project budget and track project costs according to contractual obligations.

-Review and study project documents including estimates, design drawings, specifications, customer proposals and contracts.
+- Review and study project documents including estimates, design drawings, specifications, customer proposals and contracts.

 How do Electrical Project Managers Rate Their Jobs?

 What is the highest pay for Electrical Project Managers?

 Our data indicates that the highest pay for an Electrical Project Manager is $127k / year

 What is the lowest pay for Electrical Project Managers?

 Our data indicates that the lowest pay for an Electrical Project Manager is $63k / year

 How can Electrical Project Managers increase their salary?